The Ultimate Guide on What is Direct Store Delivery (DSD)?

 Direct store deliveries are a boon for retailers selling perishable items and having tight delivery windows for their products.
 This model is suitable mainly for pharmacy stores, convenience stores, gas stations, soft drinks & beverages companies, and organic food productions.

-What are the Key Benefits of Direct Store Delivery?
+Benefits of Direct Store Delivery

 Let’s check out some of the benefits of direct store delivery DSD.